Sephta/stal-arithmetic-parser/README.md

 ## How to Compile and Run

 This program was made using Windows Subsystem for Linux in a Ubuntu 20.04.1 LTS install.
-This program was written and compiled using the following flags:
+This program was written and compiled with `g++` using the following flags:

 ```sh
 -g -W -Wall -std=c++11